Rebellious Syrian towns surrounded and struggling

 "We are scared of becoming like Homs," says Hamza, an activist contacted by phone from Beirut during one of the few hours al-Houla had electricity and a phone connection.

-"But everyone is too scared to leave because our neighborhoods are surrounded by checkpoints and snipers.
+"But everyone is too scared to leave because our neighbourhoods are surrounded by checkpoints and snipers.
 We are in an open-air prison."

 Al-Houla is one of many rebellious towns surrounded by President Bashar al-Assad's troops.
 Cut off and struggling to get food and water, they fear being forgotten as international media attention focuses on Homs.
 The city of 1 million in the centre of Syria has faced 11 days of sustained shelling, killing hundreds of people.